garimaiitr/garimaiitr.github.io/README.md

 - Go to https://www.20sim.com/webhelp/toolboxes_scripting_octavescriptingfolder.php to see the steps for creating the scripting folder.
 - Copy all the files into scripting folder.
 2. **Code for IT2FPD for problem OP1**
 - Open file '9_link_snake_19-03-2021distb(type2-robust).emx' in 20sim software.
-Go to Settings>Options>Scripting Interface, select all the options in XMLRPC Interface.
+Go to _Settings>Options>Scripting Interface_, select all the options in XMLRPC Interface.
 - Run file '9_link_snake_19-03-2021distb(type2-robust).emx'.
 - Run file 'FuzzyType2.m' to connect '9_link_snake_19-03-2021distb(type2-robust).emx' to Matlab.
 - Open file 'optimize_type2_OP1.m' in Matlab.